Not exactly a news flash, but online shopping has been displacing brick-and-mortar retailers for years.

 Unfortunately, sometimes “free” isn’t all that free, which can come as a real shock if you find a charge on your account.
 But it’s important not to confuse being caught unaware with fraud.
 If you provided your credit card number, enrolled in the trial, and the trial-period deadline has passed, there may be little you can do to get your money back.

 So, before taking advantage of free offers, make sure you know what you’re signing up for, what resources are at your disposal, and what steps to take to keep surprises from appearing on your statements.

 Do your homework

 The first step is to see what others are saying—good and bad—about the company offering the trial.
-“Google is a great place to start,” says Sena Gould, SELCO’s Operations Support Assistant Manager.
+“Google is a great place to start,” says Sena Gould, SELCO’s Operations Support Manager.
 “Do a little investigating into consumer reviews and feedback.
 When people aren’t happy, they vocalize it.”

 Complaints from other customers can clue you in on potential concerns and what to look for in the tiny type.
 Or they may convince you to stay away completely.
 To be sure you’re reading authentic feedback, check out third-party resources like the Better Business Bureau and Consumer Reports.

 Read the fine print - twice